A Brief History of Doncaster

 The town’s activity started to increase in the 12th century.
 In 1194, a charter was granted to Doncaster by King Richard I. During the middle ages, the town was a small but busy market town though it would seem tiny when viewed from a modern perspective.
 The town was devastated by a fire disaster in 1204.
 Most buildings were wooden, so fire posed a constant risk.
 Nevertheless, this made it easier to replace those that were burned down.

 The gate street name adopted from an old Danish word, ‘gata’, which translates to ‘street’.
-During the middle ages, craftsmen tended to live together according to their speciality.
-Baxter is an old name for baker and thus, Baxtergate was the bakers’ street.
+During the middle ages, craftsmen tended to live together according to their specialty.
+Baxter is an old name for a baker and thus, Baxtergate was the bakers’ street.
 Frenchgate could refer to French-speaking Normans who resided there.

 The 14th century saw the arrival of friars (monk-like preachers) in the City of Doncaster.
 The Franciscan friars arrived in 1307 and were named ‘Grey Friars’ due to the costumes they donned.
 White Friars (Carmelites) are thought to have arrived in the middle of the same century.